 This EASY vegetarian ramen recipe is ready in just 30 minutes, which makes it a great weeknight dinner.
-And while ramen noodles have a terrible reputation, these vegetarian ramen noodles are made with 3-ingredient noodles, a homemade, creamy broth, plenty of veggies, and topped off with protein-rich jammy eggs and crispy roasted seaweed.
+(My potsticker soup and creamy ramen with eggs are both ready in 15 minutes if you need something even faster!)
+The typical ramen noodles have a terrible reputation, these vegetarian ramen noodles get upgraded with a homemade and creamy broth, plenty of veggies, and topped off with protein-rich jammy eggs and crispy roasted seaweed.
 Ramen lovers will love this easy ramen soup!

 If you love Asian-inspired meals, try one of these delicious recipes next time: pepper steak stir fry, healthy orange chicken, ground beef and broccoli rice bowls, ground pork stir fry, or udon noodle stir fry.
 They have classic Asian flavors, but are simplified so you can easily make them at home.